UWCNuclear/covid-player/README.md

 The data are automatically downloaded from the worldometers website: https://www.worldometers.info/coronavirus The list of coutries that are downloaded can be modified in the file : install/scripts/script.py

+# The Option Menu

+- It allows to define the minimizer properties
+- It allows to activate an option to plot the numbers relatively to the population of each country

 # The Tools bar

 It allows to define different options: